 Day 12: Thorong Phedi-Thorong La (5416m) & Muktinath(3,800m/7-8hrs)

-Today we will start our trek early in the morning, we reach the climax & beauty of our Annapurna circle trek.
-It will be a lifetime unforgettable experience crossing the famous high pass, Thorong La (5416m/17764ft).
-From Thorong La continue trek to Muktinath, which is about 9km, takes approximately 1.5hrs.
-Muktinath is an important pilgrimage site for both Hindus and Buddhists.
-The area hosts a Vishnu temple and a Monastery nearby.
-Muktinath itself reveals the religious harmony in Nepal.
+Today we shall start early to reach the climax of the Annapurna Circuit Trek.
+It will be a lifetime unforgettable experience crossing the famous high pass, Thorong La (5416m).
+From Thorong La, we descend to Muktinath, which is about 9 km and takes approximately 2 hrs.
+Muktinath is an important pilgrimage site for both the Hindus and Buddhists.
+There are a Hindu temple and a Buddhist monastery standing side by side.
 Overnight in Muktinath.

 Day 13: Muktinath-Marpha(2650m/4-5hrs)

-Early in the morning, proceed to the pilgrimage sites in Muktinath and visit the visit Vishnu Temple and the Gompa.
-Then continue descending through Ranipauwa village to Kagbeni, Jomsom, and arrive at Marpha which will take approximately 5 hours.
-The trail passes through the world's deepest George Kaligandaki.
-Marpha is also famous as the apple capital of Nepal where one can enjoy different items made from apples.
+Early in the morning, proceed to the pilgrimage sites in Muktinath and visit the Temple and the Monastery.
+After breakfast, we shall continue our trek through Ranipauwa village to Kagbeni, Jomsom, and arrive at Marpha, which will take approximately 5 hours.
+The trail passes through the world's deepest George Kali Gandaki.
+Marpha is popular as the apple capital of Nepal.
+Here one can enjoy different items made from apples including, apple pie to apple brandy.
 Overnight in Marpha.

 Day 14: Marpha-Kalopani(2530m/5-6 hrs)

-In the morning continue trek to Kalopani through Chokhopani village.
+After breakfast, we shall continue to Kalopani through Chokhopani village.
 Explore the Nepalese typical traditional village cultural heritage and lifestyle of the Thakali people and the apple garden.
-From here you can enjoy the 360-degree panoramic view of Annapurna and Dhaulagiri.
-Then continue trek to reach Kalopani.
+From here, we can enjoy the 360-degree panoramic view of the Annapurna and Dhaulagiri range.
+Then continue our trek to reach Kalopani.
 Overnight in Kalopani.

 Day 15: Kalopani-Tatopani(1190m/6-7hrs)